artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 ## What is JavaScript?

 First up, you can't describe TypeScript without talking about JavaScript.
 To create a website (and a bunch of other types of things) you work in three languages: HTML, CSS and JavaScript (JS).
-The first two languages about presenting the look and feel of the website, and JavaScript allows you to edit what it shows and make it interactive.
+The first two languages are about presenting the look and feel of the website, and JavaScript allows you to edit what it shows and make it interactive.